mponza/WikipediaRelatedness/README.md

 ![WikipediaRelatedness](http://pages.di.unipi.it/ponza/public/images/wikipediarelatedness/logo.png)

-Branch for an immediate application of the TwoStageFramework over every kind of graph.
+Branch for an immediate application of the Two-Stage Framework over every kind of graph.
 Typing only two commands.

 # Setting Up

-Into your working dir, just type:
+Into your working directory, just type:

     git clone https://github.com/mponza/WikipediaRelatedness.git
     cd WikipediaRelatedness
     wget https://piccolo.link/sbt-0.13.17.zip; unzip sbt-0.13.17.zip; rm sbt-0.13.17.zip

-for downloading the code and sbt.
+for downloading this repository and [sbt](https://www.scala-sbt.org/).

 # Indexing

-First, you need to index and pre-process several resources for running the TwoStageFramework.
+First, you need to index and pre-process several resources for running the Two-Stage Framework.
 This can be automatically done with:

     src/main/bash/build.sh path/to/graph.tsv path/to/two-stage-data